 Sheet pan meals make life easier by delivering a flavorful, balanced meal to your table with very little cooking and cleanup involved.
 If you’re making meals for one, divide half of a sheet pan with strips or cubes of vegetables and the other half with sliced or small whole pieces of protein (ie. chicken thighs).
 If you’re cooking for a crowd, use two sheet pans—one for veggies and the other for protein.
 Just make sure you keep an eye on cook time and temperature for all of the ingredients.
 Put the food that needs to cook longer into the oven first, and then add the remaining food onto the sheet trays when it’s time.

-Fajitas can be just as satisfying without corn tortillas or sour cream—just make sure to make twice as much, including guacamole, in case anyone wants seconds.
+Fajitas can be just as satisfying without corn tortillas or sour cream.
 Ready in 40 minutes or less, this easy weeknight dinner can be turned into tomorrow’s lunch, too.
 Serve any leftovers on top of chopped romaine lettuce or baby spinach, and dollop with Cilantro Lime Mayo, or DIY a sauce by adding avocado oil, lime juice, and a pinch of coarse salt to your leftover guacamole.

-This meatless meal combines a unique blend of ingredients that’s a bit sweet, grassy, and creamy.
+This meatless bowl combines a unique blend of ingredients that’s a bit sweet, grassy, and creamy.
 Roasting broccoli gives it a lightly bronzed, caramelized flavor with lightly charred bits that pairs well with lightly toasted buttery cashews.

 Roasting shredded cabbage turns the shreds into frizzled bits that are both tender and crispy.
-Served with fatty salmon, the combination of cabbage and fish makes for a nutrient-rich meal.
+Served with fatty salmon, the combination of cabbage and fish makes for a meal made on one sheet pan.
 Make a bowl for lunch the next day with any leftovers; bump up the veggies with mixed baby lettuce, raw coleslaw mix, or arugula, and add crunch with raw broccoli or cauliflower florets and sliced cucumbers.

 Sauced simply with coconut aminos, ginger, and garlic, this sheet pan beef and broccoli may even be easier than stir-frying.
 Roast the broccoli (with optional cherry tomatoes) and beef in the oven, and serve over garlic- and ginger-studded cauliflower rice.
 Garnish with sliced green onions and crumbled toasted nori.